REPUNJAYRAVI/Spirograph-drawing-/README.md

 # Spirograph-drawing-
-This project contains the python code to draw the spirograph using multiple colours
+This project contains the python code to draw the spirograph using multiple colours.
+Author- Ravi Pratap